-A shuttle service will run from Russell Offices (Sir Thomas Blamey Square) to the Australian War Memorial from 4:00 am until 5:10 am, with return shuttles to Russell Offices starting at 6:10 am after the ceremony.
-All visitors are encouraged to use this service and park at the Russell Offices.
+Shuttle services will be in operation from Russell Offices (Sir Thomas Blamey Square) and Majura Park Car Park from 4.00 am until 5.10 am, with return shuttles starting at 6.10 am after the ceremony.
+All visitors are encouraged to use this service and park at either Russell Offices or Majura Park.
 Please see the attached map for drop off and pick up points.
-This map also shows ACTION buses drop off/pick points for both north and south side interchanges for the Dawn Service only.
+This map also shows ACTION buses drop off / pick up point for both North and South side interchanges for the Dawn Service only.

-Visitors using the ACTION shuttle service or other public transport should note that where you get off the bus is where you get back on to return to your destination.
+Visitors using the ACTION shuttle service or other public transport should note that the location you disembark the bus is the same location that you embark to return to your destination.

 Dress and weather